 The ULTIMATE Guide to Non Touristy Things to Do in London

 While the iconic touristy sights such as Buckingham Palace, the Tower of London and Big Ben might be on every tourist’s London itinerary, this guide will help you discover what Londoners get up to in the big smoke.
 Discover some of the best hidden gems in London that locals love and tourists usually miss out on to add to your bucket list.

-Personally, when I’m planning a trip, I love to have everything pinned on a map.
+Personally, when I’m planning a trip, I love to have everything pinned on a map (after finding some cheap flights!).
 So I’ve saved you the effort and compiled all these non touristy London things to do in a Google map at the bottom of this post.
 This should help you figure out which local spots you can add to your itinerary alongside London’s iconic landmarks… creating the best local London experience.
 You can thank me later (or now by sharing this post *wink wink nudge nudge*).

 Fun Non Touristy Things to Do in London